Understanding the Audition Process

 (Texas ranks their Music Grading List opposite in numbers from most other states.
 The Florida List goes up to Grade VII.)

 When it comes to your audition, check the audition requirements to see which grade the school will accept.
 Most will say solos should be Grade V or Grade VI.
-Some will tell you which state grading system they use to set their standard.
-If the college does not specify the state grading system, let the Texas ranking be your guide.
+Some will tell you which state grading system they use to set their standard. <!–To be safe, check the Music Scholarship Auditions Repertoire Directory.
+We’ve cross-referenced compositions with different state grading systems.–> If the college does not specify the state grading system, let the Texas ranking be your guide.
 Texas’ repertoire grade is often considered the standard.
 For example, Haydn’s “Concerto in D, (H.VII f, D1) for Solo Flute published by Southern Music Press is a Grade IV on the Maryland List, Grade V on the New York List, Grade VI on the Virginia List, and Grade I on the Texas List.
 So, if we’re taking the Texas List as our standard, this selection would be considered a solo appropriate for a professional-level flute performer and is certainly appropriate for any collegiate flute audition.

 Not All Grades Are the Same